tfdocs/tfdocs/README.md

-# Terraform Docs Navigator
+# tfdocs

 A Visual Studio Code extension that helps you quickly look up Terraform resource definitions and module documentation directly from your code.

+> **Credits**: This extension is forked from the [terraform-docs-navigator](https://github.com/jeremyoverman/terraform-docs-navigator) by [Jeremy Overman](https://github.com/jeremyoverman).

 ## Features

+- **Resource Documentation**:
-- **Resource Documentation**: Quickly access official Terraform documentation for resources and data sources
+  - Quickly access official Terraform documentation for resources and data sources
+  - Version-specific documentation based on your `.terraform.lock.hcl` file

 - **Module Navigation**:
   - For local modules: Jump directly to the module's main configuration file
   - For registry modules: Open the module's documentation in the Terraform Registry
   - For private modules: Navigate to the module in your private registry (supports Terraform Cloud)

+- **Automatic Initialization**:
+  - Detects missing `.terraform.lock.hcl` file and offers to run initialization
+  - Configurable to use either Terraform or OpenTofu

 ## Usage